javeria-niaz/Glamourhub-project/README.md

 # Glamourhub-project
-This a
-is and Android application project
+This is an Android application project.